insulin lispro (Intravenous route, Subcutaneous route)Pronunciation

 Tell your doctor if you have ever had any unusual or allergic reaction to insulin lispro or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of insulin lispro in children.
-However, safety and efficacy of insulin lispro have not been established in children younger than 3 years of age.
+Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of insulin lispro in children 3 years of age and older.
+However, safety and efficacy of insulin lispro have not been established in children younger than 3 years of age or with type 2 diabetes.

-Although appropriate studies on the relationship of age to the effects of insulin lispro have not been performed in the geriatric population, geriatric-specific problems are not expected to limit the usefulness of insulin lispro in the elderly.
+Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of insulin lispro in the elderly.

 |All Trimesters||B||Animal studies have revealed no evidence of harm to the fetus, however, there are no adequate studies in pregnant women OR animal studies have shown an adverse effect, but adequate studies in pregnant women have failed to demonstrate a risk to the fetus.|